-- C1 The mix of small scale, close knit dwellings and larger waterfront houses north of Robertson Park is to be retained. - ber 2026 The predominant one and two storey scale of the residential precincts is to be retained to C2 protect their character, retain significant views and vistas and to enhance view sharing. - C3 Existing development patterns, including building footprint size and spacing be ween buildings, are to be retained based on precinct type.
+- C1 The mix of small scale, close knit dwellings and larger waterfront houses north of Robertson Park is to be retained. - C2 The predominant one and two storey scale of the residential precincts is to be retained to protect their character, retain significant views and vistas and to enhance view sharing. - C3 Existing development patterns, including building footprint size and spacing between buildings, are to be retained based on precinct type.
 Refer to Section C3.4 Precincts. - C4 The predominant pattern of subdivision and lot sizes is to be retained.
-Re-subdividing of properties into narrower, smaller allotments is not permitted where this would alter subdivision patterns or compromise the setting of the existing outlong on the site or on the setting of the adjoining sites. - C5 Amalgamation of allotments is not permitted unless resulting development is of a form that reflects the character of single detached dwellings on separate allotments with setbacks from boundaries.
-The size and location of garden areas must be similar to predominant patterns in the area. - C6 The existing street pattern is to be retained without road widening. - The existing public lanes and passage ways that service Watsons Bay are to be retained.
-C7 - C8 Contributory items and natural and landscape features that contribute to the significance of the area are to be retained and conserved. - C9 Extensive cut and fillow retaining walls that would detract from the appearance of the Jr. Lepealed by which natural landform or treetscape character are not permitted.
+Re-subdividing of properties into narrower, smaller allotments is not permitted where this would alter subdivision patterns or compromise the setting of the existing building on the site or on the setting of the adjoining sites. - C5 Amalgamation of allotments is not permitted unless resulting development is of a form that reflects the character of single detached dwellings on separate allotments with setbacks from boundaries.
+The size and location of garden areas must be similar to predominant patterns in the area. - C6 The existing street pattern is to be retained without road widening. - C7 The existing public lanes and passageways that service Watsons Bay are to be retained. - C8 Contributory items and natural and landscape features that contribute to the significance of the area are to be retained and conserved. - Extensive cut and fill of retaining walls that would detract from the appearance of the natural landform or structure character are not permitted.